Citation:

 Abstract:

 Regeneration of complex tissues is initiated by an injury-induced stress response, eventually leading to activation of developmental signaling pathways such as Wnt signaling.
 How early injury cues are interpreted and coupled to activation of these developmental signals and their targets is not well understood.
 Here, we show that Hif1α, a stress induced transcription factor, is required for tail regeneration in Xenopus tropicalis.
 We find that Hif1α is required for regeneration of differentiated axial tissues, including axons and muscle.
 Using RNA-sequencing, we find that Hif1α and Wnt converge on a broad set of genes required for posterior specification and differentiation, including the posterior hox genes.
 We further show that Hif1α is required for transcription via a Wnt-responsive element, a function that is conserved in both regeneration and early neural patterning.
-Our findings indicate a regulatory role for Hif1α in Wnt mediated gene expression across multiple tissue contexts.
+Our findings indicate that Hif1α has regulatory roles in Wnt target gene expression across multiple tissue contexts.

 Epub: